Windows 10 S: Good, bad, and how this could get ugly for PC makers

 10 S, the choice for the offline user

 Windows 10 S takes the core of Redmond’s latest operating system and tunes it for education.
-The OS can only use apps that have been checked and cleared for use in the Windows Store, which has its good and bad sides.
+The OS can only use apps that have been checked and cleared for use in the Windows Store.
+There's no access to the command line nor the ability to run your own scripts.
+This has good and bad sides.

 On the good side, Microsoft has been very disciplined in checking apps it hosts for dodgy security.
 The downside is that app makers aren’t fully sold on Redmond taking a cut of their profits and so plenty of apps aren’t available on Redmond’s shopfront.